-Our supportive and experienced staff know what it’s like to be a student and juggling with other responsibilities at the same time.
+Our supportive and experienced staff know what it’s like to be a student and juggling other responsibilities at the same time.
 Everyone experiences difficulties at some stage in life and studying at university is well known to be a challenging and sometimes stressful experience.

 We meet with current students to discuss not only the difficulties you may experience but also to help you lead a more fulfilling and successful life, particularly at university.
 Counselling provides an opportunity for you to think and talk about any personal or emotional difficulties that may be concerning you.
 It is time and space to examine, clarify and understand these concerns and an opportunity to develop more effective ways of addressing them.
 The majority of students who have used the service say that counselling is very supportive and valuable.
 Many students describe counselling as a life-changing experience, which has made their time at university much more rewarding.

 In many ways, mental health is just like physical health: everybody has it and we need to take care of it.